-According to SafeKids, “In 2013, over 59,000 children were seen in emergency room for medicine poisoning.
+According to SafeKids, “In 2013, over 59,000 children were seen in emergency rooms for medicine poisoning.
 That’s one child every nine minutes.”

 Also, consider the other ways children can access medication.
 Many accidental poisonings occur when kids get into your purse, a visitor’s purse or toiletry bag, or a nightstand.
 Consider having guests leave their bags on a coat rack, and storing yours similarly.

 If you purchase a lock box, consider one with a combination and make sure it is tall enough for bottles of liquid medicine.
-Check out the Vaultz Locking Storage Box ($25 on Amazon)
+Check out the Vaultz Locking Storage Box.